Aidar5/nattoeng/docs/source/exercises/20_exercises.rst

 Function should configure VPN based on templates and data on each device using netmiko.
 Function returns output with a set of commands from two routers (output that returns netmiko send_config_set() method).

 However, *data* dictionary does not specify Tunnel interface number to be used.
-Number has to be determined independently information basis from equipment.
+Number has to be determined independently based on information from equipment.
 If there are no Tunnel interfaces on router, take number 0.
 If there are some interfaces, take the nearest available number but it should be the same for two routers.

 For example, *src* router has such interfaces as Tunnel1, Tunnel4.
 On *dest* router: Tunnel2, Tunnel3, Tunnel8.
 The first available number for two routers will be 9.
-And you will need to configure Tunnel 9 interface.
+And you will need to configure Tunnel9 interface.

 .. note::